BCNGEEKS/Geekateca/MarkdownGuidelines.md

     date: 20th June 2022
     ---

+Sometimes the title and the h1 may enter in conflict.
+If so erase the title from the commented section.

-Use only one h1 to name the whole document, and then several h2 to refer to each section. h3, h4 should be used for nested subsections.
+One and only one h1 should be used to name the whole document, and then several h2 to refer to each section. h3, h4 should be used for nested subsections.
 Please add a Table of Contents for easy navigation.

-Also take into consideration the *look* of your markdown document.
-It won't be shown in the final result, but both your markdown document and the resulting HTML should be easily readable.
+The *look* of your markdown document should be taken into account.
+It won't be shown in the final result, but both the markdown document and the resulting HTML should be easily readable.

 ## Examples